ivankp/visit/README.md

 `From` designates the type being visited, and `To` designates the type to which the `from` value will be converted.

-With the overload in place, an `std::any` can be visited as follows:
+With the overload in place, a `std::any` can be visited as follows:
 ```c++
 std::any value(5);
 visit::Visit(value,